Mary Lou Vercellotti

-Mary Lou Vercellotti teaches courses in linguistics and Teaching English to Speakers of Other Languages (TESOL).
-Her main area of research is the development of English as a new language, particularly oral language skills.
-She conducts classroom-based research, including studying the effect of prompt on language performance and the pedagogical benefits of iterations.
-In addition, Dr. Vercellotti is interested in English teacher training and the scholarship of teaching and learning.
+Mary Lou Vercellotti is an applied linguist who teaches courses in linguistics and Teaching English to Speakers of Other Languages (TESOL).
+Her main area of research is the development of oral language skills in adult learners of English.
+She focuses on instructed language learning and classroom-based research, including studying the effect of prompt on language performance and the pedagogical benefits of iterations.
+Dr. Vercellotti’s interests also include teacher training and the scholarship of teaching and learning.

 Professional Experience